-Most of these flowers are from Table Mountain, an old volcanic “neck,” near Chico in northern California.
+Most of these flowers are from Table Mountain, an “inverted” volcanic flow (which resists erosion and form a “table”, near Chico in northern California.
 The landscape is stunning in the spring (4 slides below).

 My companions, husband and golden retriever.
 (Geologists will recognize the basaltic rocks.)